benellis3/pymarl2/smac2_dev_experiments/README.md

-# Experiments on observation sensitivity.
+# (Internal, potentially outdated.)
+Experiments on observation sensitivity.

 Assumes you already have trained models saved in `pymarl2/results` or `pymarl2/results_smac_2`.